Please select the practice for a detailed listing

 Expressive Therapy Center

 Psychotherapy groups are offered for adolescents with a variety of issues including depression, anxiety, self-esteem, anger management, eating disorders, academic problems, ADHD, ASD, general social skills deficits, substance abuse, and more.
-Groups are designed to provide support for adolescents in establishing coping skills to better handle their personal, environmental and interpersonal stress.
+Groups are designed to provide support for adolescents in establishing coping skills to better handle their personal, environmental, and interpersonal stress.
 Teens are carefully assessed for group placement based on age, need, and developmental level.
-We also offer individual, parenting, parent groups, couples, and psychological/psychoeducational testing.
+We also offer individual therapy, parenting support, family therapy, couples therapy, and psychological/psychoeducational testing.

 Clinical Director: Stephanie Natter, MA, LCPAT, CGP